Medicare Part D Eligibility in North Carolina: Who Qualifies and How to Enroll

 If you go without creditable prescription drug coverage for 63 or more consecutive days after your IEP ends, you'll face a late enrollment penalty.
 This is a permanent surcharge added to your monthly Part D premium, calculated at 1% of the national base beneficiary premium for each month you were without coverage.

-The Part D late enrollment penalty doesn't go away — it stays with you for as long as you have Part D. For North Carolina residents, this is one of the biggest reasons to enroll on time, even if you don't currently take many prescriptions.
+The Part D late enrollment penalty doesn't go away.
+It stays with you for as long as you have Part D. For North Carolina residents, this is one of the biggest reasons to enroll on time, even if you don't currently take many prescriptions.

 What Part D Covers in North Carolina